Nick J. January 3, 2020

 eUnited's first match of 2020 will take place at the WINNERS League Season 3 playoffs.
 They will face off against the popular stream team Mythic in the first matchup of the single-elimination, best-of-three tournament which starts on January 11.

 With the WINNERS League playoffs on the horizon and the MYTHIC Cup 5 starting tomorrow, eUnited has a chance to start off 2020 on the right foot.
-Given how they've struggled over recent weeks the odds might not favor them, but the team might be able to turn things around with a few solid outings.
+Given how they've struggled over recent weeks , but the team might be able to turn things around with a few solid outings.